 Having said all that, there are advantages to this sort of work:

 - It doesn't cost much to set up as a home typist.
 As far as hardware is concerned, you only need a half decent computer, headset and broadband connection.
 Some firms will specify certain types of headphones and foot pedals.
 In actual fact, a foot pedal isn't strictly necessary as you can use hot keys, but having a foot pedal is probably more comfortable and should help with speed.

 - You don't need expensive software.
 Microsoft Word is the standard software that most firms use.
 Adobe Reader for reading PDF files is free for download from the Internet, as is the software you will need to play, fast forward and rewind the audio file.
 I use Express Scribe.

 - You can work from anywhere in the world where there is an Internet connection.
 I'm in the middle of rural France where there's not a lot of employment.
 If I go elsewhere for a week, I can take my laptop with me if I like and do a bit of work while I'm away.

 - You don't have to dress up smartly to go to work.
 You can stay in your pyjamas all day if you like.
 If you look anything like I do sometimes though, just make sure you don't turn the webcam on!

 - Of course, if you're not going to work, you don't incur any travelling or subsistence expenses.

 - We've already discussed the issue of holidays in disadvantages above, but in theory, if you can afford to, you do have the flexibility to take a day, a week, or whatever off whenever you choose.

-- Some people think typing is boring, and it can be, depending on the subject matter of what you are working on.
-Some subject matter, however, can be very interesting and if the quality of the audio is good, it can be very enjoyable and educational.
+- Some people think typing is boring, and it can be, depending on the subject matter of the audio file you are working on.
+Some subject matter, however, can be very interesting, and if the quality of the audio is good, it can be very enjoyable and educational.